Virtakuono/.kml-repository/README.md

 this map belongs to the people who have initiated and maintained those maps.
-Many of those maps appear to have been copied from the same source and as they are assumably not subject to copyright, geographical data has been copied from both of them rather ruthlessly.
+Many of those maps appear to have been copied from the same source.
+The material has been screened as well as possible and the relevant bits included in the new map.
 Two maps especially worth mentioning are
 [Jeddah: Interested Locations](https://maps.google.com/maps/ms?msid=203555040976874160945.0004cf9d6a73b19256e5f&msa=0&ll=20.694462,41.31958&spn=4.983057,8.448486&dg=feature)
 and